joesblog/PowerPackerWin/README.md

 The third folder called 'Release' contains a .net4 build of a viewer/converter that is built version of the above example.

->It's a bit buggy as I'm not accustomed to writing dll exports for c#, so any problems/soluions please don't hesitate to contact!

 joe@joesblog.me.uk